Zander073/CMSI281/README.md

-CMSI281 classwork and homework repository
+CMSI 281 classwork and homework repository